ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/web-player-guide.md

 </table>

-To configure them, specify a JSON configuration with the `type=”application/json”` attribute as a child of the `&lt;amp-story-player>` element.
+To configure them, specify a JSON configuration with the `type=”application/json”` attribute as a child of the `<amp-story-player>` element.

 Inside the configuration, specify an array of “controls”.
 The “controls” structure is described below.